 By comparison, 4K video has half the number of horizontal lines and half the number of vertical lines (3840 x 2160), for a resolution of 2160.
 Full HD is 1920 x 1080, or 1080.

-All this combines to mean 8K has four times as many pixels as 4K, and 16 times the number of Full HD.
+All this means 8K has four times as many pixels as 4K, and 16 times the number as Full HD.

 Who is making 8K content?